Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Hence, through thick and thin is the right usage.
+Hence, asked the teacher is the right usage.

 Correct Option: C